hklarner/pyboolnet/Docs/Sphinx/source/Installation.rst

 To install it on Linux using *pip* run::

-   $ sudo pip install networkx
+   $ sudo pip install networkx==1.11

 or::

-   $ pip install networkx --user
+   $ pip install networkx==1.11 --user

 if you do not have super user rights.

 .. note::
-   |software| is tested with NetworkX_ version 1.10 and older versions will almost surely not work.
+   |software| is tested with NetworkX_ version 1.11 and older versions of networkx as well as networkx 2.X will not work.

 .. _installation_bnettoprime: